FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

 custom Alpha control be able to accept values entered by the user.

-While StateRules are explicit in defining the changes to a control when the condition, described by its Edit element, makes the transition from being false to being true, it is not clear what changes to make when the condition becomes false again (or is initially false).
+While StateRules are explicit in defining the changes to a control when the condition, described by its `Edit` element, makes the transition from being false to being true, it is not clear what changes to make when the condition becomes false again (or is initially false).
 So, to clarify the behavior of the controls, the following conventions are applied:

-1. A StateRule that changes the "enabled" property of a control to X when its condition becomes true, will implicitly cause the "enabled" property of the control to change to NOT(X) when its condition becomes false, where X is Boolean.
-(The \"enabled\" property simply controls whether or not the value within the control can be changed (is read-only) and is not a determining factor in whether or not the control\'s value is to be included in the message transmitted over the wire.)
+1. A `StateRule` element that changes the "enabled" property of a control to X when its condition becomes true, will implicitly cause the "enabled" property of the control to change to NOT(X) when its condition becomes false, where X is Boolean.
+(The "enabled" property simply controls whether or not the value within the control can be changed (is read-only) and is not a determining factor in whether or not the control's value is to be included in the message transmitted over the wire.)

-2. A StateRule that changes the "visible" property of a control to X when its condition becomes true, will implicitly cause the "visible" property of the control to change to NOT(X) when its condition becomes false, where X is Boolean.
+2. A `StateRule` element that changes the "visible" property of a control to X when its condition becomes true, will implicitly cause the "visible" property of the control to change to NOT(X) when its condition becomes false, where X is Boolean.

-3. A StateRule that changes the value of a control when its condition becomes true will cause no action to take place when its condition becomes false.
-Provided the vale expressed in the StateRule element is not the special token "{NULL}".
+3. A `StateRule` element that changes the value of a control when its condition becomes true will cause no action to take place when its condition becomes false.
+Provided the vale expressed in the `StateRule` element is not the special token "{NULL}".

-4. A StateRule that changes the value of a control to "{NULL}" when its condition becomes true will cause the control's value to revert back to its previous non-{NULL} value or its initial value.
+4. A `StateRule` element that changes the value of a control to "{NULL}" when its condition becomes true will cause the control's value to revert back to its previous non-{NULL} value or its initial value.

-Note that due to (iv), when a StateRule condition becomes false it may cause the control to become un-initialized.
+Note that due to point 4 above, when a `StateRule` element condition becomes false it may cause the control to become un-initialized.
 When this occurs the control will have no value.
 Should a NewOrderSingle(35=D), OrderCancelRequest(35=F) or OrderCancelReplaceRequest(35=G) message be generated while the control is